1987

 You can't say to 10,000 people 'Excuse me my wife's just had a baby.
 I've got

-to go!''
-I wanna be there – definitely.
+to go!'
+I wanna be there - definitely.
 Alan's girlfriend, Jeri, is really

 psychic, and about a week before we knew Jo was pregnant she came up to me

-and said 'Is Jo going to have a baby?''
-It turns out she had a dream about it."[6]
+and said 'Is Jo going to have a baby?'
+It turns out she had a dream about it."[8]

-of the management of the fan-club.
+management of the fan-club.

-David: "It all just got a bit too big.
+Dave: "It all just got a bit too big.
 I'd come home, and there would

 be posters and records everywhere - all I wanted was a break!
 I just couldn't